 - Struggle to study well, and their performance at school is poor.

-- Become irresponsible, and lack of discipline makes them live life on their terms resorting to procrastinating and over-spending.
+- Become irresponsible, lack of discipline can lead to procrastinating and over-spending.

 - Have destructive or self-damaging behavior.

-The scenario in a dysfunctional family might look bad but it is definitely reversible.
-You need to identify the dysfunctionality and address the problem to lead a healthy life.
+The scenario in a dysfunctional family might look bad but it is reversible.
+You need to identify the dysfunctionality, address the problem and find a healthy solution to lead a healthy life.

 How To Overcome The Effects Of Dysfunctional Families?